josefin-b/project_employee_attrition/README.md

 o	Analyzing the data.

-### 2. Approaches to Improve the Regression Model:
+### 2. Approaches to Improve the Classification Model:

 o	Upsampling